^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Botulinum toxin works by blocking nerve impulses to muscles, resulting in temporary paralysis.
-In medicine and cosmetology, botulinum toxin is used to treat various conditions and aesthetic purposes:
+Botulinum toxin works by blocking nerve impulses to muscles, causing them to become temporarily paralyzed.
+In medicine and cosmetology, botulinum toxin is used to treat a variety of conditions and for aesthetic purposes:

-1. Cosmetology: Botulinum toxin is used to reduce facial wrinkles and lines, such as forehead wrinkles, curled lips, wrinkles around the eyes (crow's feet wrinkles) and others.
+1. Cosmetology: Botulinum toxin is used to reduce expression wrinkles and lines on the face, such as forehead wrinkles, lip curl, wrinkles around the eyes (crow's feet wrinkles), and others.
 This is achieved by temporarily paralyzing the muscles that cause these wrinkles.

-3. Bladder Treatment: Botulinum toxin can be used to treat some forms of urinary incontinence and overactive bladder.
+3. Bladder Treatment: Botulinum toxin may be used to treat some forms of urinary incontinence and overactive bladder.

 Although botulinum toxin is considered relatively safe when used and dosed correctly, it can also cause side effects such as temporary muscle weakness, redness and swelling at the injection site, allergic reactions, and others.

-It is important that botulinum toxin treatments are performed by a licensed and experienced professional who can properly assess your condition, decide whether this treatment or cosmetic procedure is right for you, and perform the procedure safely.
+It is important that botulinum toxin treatments are performed by a licensed and experienced professional who can properly evaluate your condition, decide if this type of treatment or cosmetic procedure is right for you, and perform the procedure safely.

 1. Cosmetology:

-• Reduction of wrinkles and lines on the face, such as forehead wrinkles, lip curl, wrinkles around the eyes (crow's feet), and others.
+• Reduction of wrinkles and lines on the face, such as forehead wrinkles, lip curl, wrinkles around the eyes (crow's feet wrinkles) and others.

-• Facial contour correction, such as raising the eyebrows or reducing the size of the jaw (the "masseter" procedure).
+• Correction of facial contours, such as raising the eyebrows or reducing the size of the jaw (the "masseter" procedure).

-• Treatment of hyperhidrosis (excessive sweating), especially in the armpits, palms, or soles of the feet.
+• Treatment of hyperhidrosis (excessive sweating), especially in the armpits, palms or feet.

 2. Medical applications:

-• Reduction of spastic muscle contractions in diseases such as cerebral palsy or spasticity after a stroke.
+• Reducing spastic muscle contractions in conditions such as cerebral palsy or post-stroke spasticity.

 • Treatment of myofascial pain (pain in muscles and tendons).